knative/eventing/DEVELOPMENT.md

 ### Requirements

-You must have the core of [Knative](http://github.com/knative/serving) running on your cluster:
+You must have the core of [Knative](http://github.com/knative/serving) running on your cluster.

-You have
+You must have
 [ko](https://github.com/google/go-containerregistry/blob/master/cmd/ko/README.md
 ) installed.

 ### Checkout your fork